git-keeper/git-keeper/docs/student/student-setup.md

 ## Student Server Access

-Student acounts on the `git-keeper` server are not intended to support normal interactive sessions.
+Student accounts on the `git-keeper` server are not intended to support normal interactive sessions.
 If a student connects to the server using SSH, their account is configured to use the [git-shell](https://git-scm.com/docs/git-shell), which will only allow them use `passwd` to change their password.